AlbeTorres/bestportfolio/src/pages/blog/testpost.md

 ---
+layout: "../../layouts/BlogPostLayout.astro"
 title: Texto prueba
 date: 2024-02-6
 author: Albe Torres
-image: { src: 'albe-dev.webp' ,
+image: { src: '/albe-dev.webp' ,
 alt: "a picture of a coder"}
 description: post de prueba
 draft: false
-categtory: js
+category: js
 ---

 In publishing and graphic design, Lorem ipsum (/ˌlɔː.rəm ˈɪp.səm/) is a placeholder text commonly used to demonstrate the visual form of a document or a typeface without relying on meaningful content.
 Lorem ipsum may be used as a placeholder before the final copy is available.
 It is also used to temporarily replace text in a process called greeking, which allows designers to consider the form of a webpage or publication, without the meaning of the text influencing the design.